The Fall of (SARMs)

 - Miner J N, et al. (2007) An Orally Active Selective Androgen Receptor Modulator Is Efficacious on Bone, Muscle, and Sex Function with Reduced Impact on Prostate, Endocrinology, Vol 148 Issue 1, pages 363-373

 - Basaria S, et al. (2010) The Safety, Pharmacokinetics, and Effects of LGD-4033, a Novel Nonsteroidal Oral, Selective Androgen Receptor Modulator, in Healthy Young Men, The Journals of Gerontology, Vol 68 Issue 1, pages 87-95

-- Yakar S, et al. (2004) Inhibition of growth hormone action improves insulin sensitivity in liver IGF-1-deficient mice, The Journal of Clinical Investigation, Vol 113 Issue 1, pages 96-105
+- Yakar S, et al. (2004) Inhibition of GH action improves blood sugar sensitivity in liver IGF-1-deficient mice, The Journal of Clinical Investigation, Vol 113 Issue 1, pages 96-105

 - Salgado R M, et al. (2017) Effect of oral administration of Tribulus terrestris extract on semen quality and body fat index of infertile men, Andrologia, Vol 49 Issue 5, org/10.1111/and.12655